hernanmd/BioSmalltalk/repository/BioTools.package/BioResultObject.class/README.md

-A search result is a wrapper for results.
+A result object is a wrapper for results.

-The search result object uses a reader to fetch the results which are interesting.
+A result object uses a reader to fetch its contents.

-Other responsibility includes to trigger real activation of remote queries, accomplishing this goal sending a message to its client.
+Other responsibilities includes triggering activation of remote queries, by sending a message to its client.

 It also contains an exit status which you may query by sending the #status message.
 Value <true> means the query executed successfully and <false> otherwise.